openjdk/guide/src/guide/testing-the-jdk.md

 This section provides a brief summary of how to get started with testing in OpenJDK.
 For more information on configuration and how to use the OpenJDK test framework, a.k.a. "run-test framework", see [`doc/testing.md`](https://github.com/openjdk/jdk/blob/master/doc/testing.md).

-In general all changes should come with a regression test so if you're writing product code you should also be writing test code.
-There are a few examples where it doesn't make sense to write an explicit regression test.
-These should be tagged in JBS with one of the [noreg-labels](#noreg).
+Please note that what's mentioned later in this section, like [GHA](#github-actions) and tier 1 testing, will only run a set of smoke-tests to ensure your change compiles and runs on a variety of platforms.
+They won't do any targeted testing on the particular code you have changed.
+You must always make sure your change works as expected before pushing, using targeted testing.
+In general all changes should come with a regression test, so if you're writing product code you should also be writing test code.
+Including the new tests (in the right places) in your change will ensure your tests will be run as part of your testing on all platforms and in the future.

 A few key items to think about when writing a regression test: